c0deZ3R0/go-sync-kit/README.md

 - [x] Built-in transport implementations (HTTP)
 - [ ] Built-in transport implementations (gRPC, WebSocket)
 - [ ] Compression support for large event payloads
-- [ ] Metrics and observability hooks
+- [x] Metrics and observability hooks
 - [ ] Schema evolution support

 ## Contributing

-**We're actively seeking feedback and contributions!** As an early-stage project (v0.1.0), your input is especially valuable.
+**We're actively seeking feedback and contributions!** As a rapidly evolving project (v0.5.0), your input is especially valuable.

 ### Ways to Contribute:
 - **Try it out** and report your experience